 In addition to demand, France and Korea have created successful trade partnerships by implementing meaningful regulations, tariffs, subsidies and non-tariff barriers which remove barriers and create incentives supporting the automobile and auto parts manufacturing industry.

-Now it’s time to connect the dots in order to determine how Canada can better support Ontario’s auto parts manufacturing.
-What can Ontario do locally to strengthen the industry?
+Now it’s time to connect the dots in order to determine how and what the Canadian Federal and Provincial governments do to support and strengthen auto parts manufacturing space?

 Canada’s top export destinations are the USA, China and Japan and top import partners are the USA, China and Mexico.